Financial Markets: Overview and Types

 5. Derivative Market (Derivatives)

-A derivative is a contract between two or more parties which derives its value or price from an underlying asset, there are mainly four types of Derivative Contracts such as futures, forwards, swaps and options.
-However, Swaps are complex instruments that are not traded in Indian stock market.
+A derivative is a contract between two or more parties whose value is derived from an underlying asset.
+There are mainly four types of derivative contracts: futures, forwards, swaps, and options.
+However, swaps are complex instruments and are not traded in the Indian stock market.

 Powered by Froala Editor